In a quick pickle

 It is a big part of Japanese cuisine, introduced there between the 8th and 9th centuries.
 It is the coloring that is used to make umi boshi (yummy pickled plums) and that red-colored ginger that you often get with sushi.
 Some people say that red shiso is not as good raw as green shiso, but I like it.

 Pick a whole bunch of red shiso, wash it and dry it.
-I used a salad spinner and then laid them on a towel.
+Use a salad spinner and then lay them on a towel.
 Push them into a clean jar and then fill the jar with rice wine vinegar.
 Let it set at room temperature overnight and then refrigerate it for about three weeks before you open the jar back up.

 You then have two products.
-One is shiso vinegar, which can be used in a variety of ways, like to make simple Japanese pickles like cucumbers or sliced daikon.
+One is shiso vinegar, which can be used in a variety of ways, such as making simple Japanese pickles like cucumbers or sliced daikon.
 Or, you can use it to make a rocking shrub beverage by mixing a little bit with soda water, to your taste.
 The other product, pickled shiso, is excellent as a condiment with sushi or even plain rice.
 I suppose you could put into a ban mi sandwich.
 Use your imagination.